Queuni/Match3-Core/README.md

 - Correct the formula used for calculating the backoff delay

 - Refactor the client to use async context manager for the session

+- Add a note in the README about the breaking change in 2.0